-It has a very easy to learn Visually Accessible User Interface and a very powerful state-of-the-art OCR (Optical Character Reading) system that transforms text images into speech that can be played on a headset or saved on an MP3 Player.
+It has a very easy to learn Visually Accessible User Interface and a very powerful state-of-the-art OCR (Optical Character Reading) system that transforms text images into speech that can be played on a headset or saved on an MP3 Player or Flash Drive.

-TopOCR Reader can read and speak in eleven different languages (English, Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, Swedish), and all it takes is just one key F6 to select any of the supported languages.
+TopOCR can read and speak in eleven different languages (English, Danish, Dutch, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, Swedish), and all it takes is just one key F8 to select any of the supported languages.

-TopOCR Reader automatically performs text orientation correction on each scanned image, so even if your documents are placed sideways or upside down, TopOCR Reader will always be able to read and display them in the proper orientation.
-TopOCR Reader will also use its Text To Speech System to notify you if the light level is too low for effective scanning.
+TopOCR automatically performs text orientation correction on each scanned image, so even if your documents are placed sideways or upside down, TopOCR will always be able to read and display them in the proper orientation.
+TopOCR will also use its Text To Speech System to notify you if the light level is too low for effective reading.